Code-Institute-Submissions/aimansae-p2-trivia-quiz_SeptResub/README.md

 ## Deployment

-The deployment of my siteis made wia GithHub pages, theese are the steps I took:
+The deployment of my site is made wia GithHub pages, theese are the steps I took:

 1. Log into GitHub
 2. Find repository
 3. Click on "Settngs" buttom
 3. Select "Pages" on left-hand sidebar
 4. Under Source select main as branch
-5. Click Save
+5. Click "Save"
 6. On the top of the page the [live](https://aimansae.github.io/p2-trivia-quiz/index.html) link to the website is generated

 ## Credits

 I found JS very challenging, different parts of the code were not working due to small oversights.
-Help and suggestion were mainly taken from other fellow students on slack and tutors.
+Help and suggestion were mainly taken from other fellow students on slack and from tutors.
 In addition I must thank Mike A. who helped me directly with correct and incorrect coloring issue with great advices and tips.
-Further tips and suggestions form my mentor Martina we definitely lifesavior.
+Further tips and suggestions form my mentor Martina who was definitely a lifesavior.

 Additional sources were highly consulted such as [Stack Overflow](https://stackoverflow.com/) and numerous Youtube tutorials.